materialsvirtuallab/nano281/labs/lab3/README.md

 # Introduction

 Welcome to the final lab of NANO281 - Data Science in Materials Science.
-Unlike previous labs, this lab will be based on an *open* problem in materials science: how do we determine crystal structure from a diffraction pattern, specifically an X-ray diffraction pattern?
+Unlike previous labs, this lab will be based on an **open** problem in materials science: how do we determine crystal structure from a diffraction pattern, specifically an X-ray diffraction pattern?

 ![XRD](xrd.png)

-*XRD pattern of Sr2LiAlO4, the first known phase in the Sr-Li-Al-O system.[3]*
+**XRD pattern of Sr2LiAlO4, the first known phase in the Sr-Li-Al-O system.[3]**

 Calculating the XRD pattern from a known crystal structure is relatively easy.
-The peak positions are governed by Bragg's law, and the intensities of the peaks are given by the types of atoms present as well as the symmetry of the crystal.
+The peak positions are governed by Bragg's law, and the intensities of the peaks are given by the types of atoms present as well as the symmetry of the crystal (see lecture notes from NANO106 or any crystallography text book).
 However, the inverse problem of predicting the crystal structure (lattice system, space group and atomic species and coordinates) is non-trivial.
 Typically, this is done via Rietveld refinement by matching a measured XRD pattern to a database of reference XRD patterns (using a least squares approach).

 In this lab, we want to determine if we can bypass the matching process altogether using machine learning - can we classify an XRD pattern into one of the 14 3D Bravais lattices?
-Recent works that have attempted such inverse mappings, e.g., local environment from K-edge XANES[1] and bravais lattice from electron diffraction,[2] provides optimism that this should be achievable.
+Recent works that have attempted such inverse mappings, e.g., local environment from K-edge XANES[1] and Bravais lattice from electron diffraction,[2] provide optimism that this should be achievable.

 # Getting started